 - Describe the school or program's career advising and services.
 If services differ by degree and/or concentration, a brief description should be provided for each.
 Include an explanation of efforts to tailor services to meet students' specific needs.
-Schools should present data only on public health degree offerings. (self-study document) - 2) Explain how individuals providing career advising are selected and oriented to their roles and responsibilities. (self-study document) - 3) Provide three examples from the last three years of career advising services provided to students and one example of career advising provided to an alumnus/a.
-For each category, indicate the number of individuals participating. (self-study document)
+Schools should present data only on public health degree offerings. (self-study document) - 2) Explain how individuals providing career advising are selected and oriented to their roles and responsibilities. (self-study document) - 3) Explain how advisors are trained to understand the needs of a diverse student body and to address students' career needs and support their success. (self-study document)

-- 4) Provide data reflecting the level of student satisfaction with career advising during each of the last three years.
+- 4) Provide three examples from the last three years of career advising services provided to students and one example of career advising provided to an alumnus/a.
+For each category, indicate the number of individuals participating. (self-study document) - 5) Provide data reflecting the level of student satisfaction with career advising during each of the last three years.
 Include survey response rates, if applicable.
-Schools should present data only on public health degree offerings. (self-study document) - 5) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+Schools should present data only on public health degree offerings. (self-study document) - 6) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

 H3.
-Student Complaint Procedures (SPH and PHP)
+Student Complaint Procedures (SPH & PHP)